Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 “6.
 Services disruptions and backup

 We strive to keep the Services up and running; however, all online services suffer occasional disruptions and outages, and Microsoft isn’t liable for any disruption or loss you may suffer as a result.
 You should regularly backup the Content that you store on the Services.
 Having a regular backup plan and following it can help you prevent loss of your Content.
-We make an effort to provide detailed service status on the Service status website (http://status.live.com).”
+We make an effort to provide detailed service status on the Service status website (https://status.live.com).”

 Now that the damage is done and there’s nothing we can do about that.
 Or almost nothing, as there might be something left in the Deleted items or Archive but that’s a long shot.